 For now, the internet allows you to connect to multiple services, but at the same time, unknowingly sharing your identity with the companies and they’re associated with having your identity mapped.

 In this case, smart contracts can help counterparties learn about the individual without knowing their true identity or verify transactions.
 This frictionless KYC can help improve interoperability, resilience, and compliance — all with the use of smart contracts.

-Another one of the useful smart contract real use cases include securities.
+Another one of the useful smart contract real use cases includes securities.
 With smart contracts, capitalization table management can be simplified and improved.
 This means that there are no intermediaries between the parties, including security custody chains.
 It can also be used for dividends, automatic payments, liability management, and stock splits.

 Also, smart contracts can help reduce operational risk and make workflows digitized.